Mostly contracting random maps

 \end{mainprop}

-It is evident that if $A$ is irreducible, then the pinnacle subspace $F$ of $A$ is $\mathbb{R}^m$.
-Thus, condition (iv) in the previous proposition becomes the classical condition on the semigroup $\Gamma_A$ generated by the support of $\nu_A = A_* \mathbb{P}$.
-However, by a result of Guivarc'h and Raugi~\cite{GR85} (see~\cite[Thm.~6.1 in Chap.~III]{BouLac:85}), irreducibility combined with assumption (iii) implies that $A$ is strongly irreducible.
-Consequently, in this case (under the irreducibility condition) above proposition aligns with the classical results established by Le Page~\cite{page1982theoremes}.

-Furthermore, assuming strong irreducibility and that $\Gamma_A$ has an unbounded image in $\mathrm{PGL}(m)$, Benoist and Quint~\cite{BQ16} established the central limit theorem with an optimal finite second-order moment condition.
-They also removed assumption (iii) regarding the gap between the first and second Lyapunov exponents.
-This follows from an algebraic lemma in~\cite[Lemma~4.3]{BQ16}, which allows one to reduce to a strongly irreducible action of $A$ in a quotient space with a proximal projective action (i.e., satisfying condition (iii)), where we can compare the norms.
+{An optimal large deviation principle for \(\log\|A^n(\omega)\|\) with a strictly convex rate function is not expected in the generality of Proposition~\ref{mainprop:BE2}; see Example~\ref{exap:LD}.} Assuming strong irreducibility and that semigroup generated by the support of $\nu_A=A_*\mathbb{P}$ has an unbounded image in $\mathrm{PGL}(m)$, Benoist and Quint~\cite{BQ16} established the central limit theorem with an optimal finite second-order moment condition.
+They also removed assumption (ii) regarding the gap between the first and second Lyapunov exponents.
+This follows from an algebraic lemma in~\cite[Lemma~4.3]{BQ16}, which allows one to reduce to a strongly irreducible action of $A$ in a quotient space with a proximal projective action (i.e., satisfying condition (ii)), where we can compare the norms.

 We also highlight the Berry-Esseen type bounds for $\log \|A^n(\omega)\|$ shown in Proposition~\ref{mainprop:BE}.
 Under the classical assumptions of strong irreducibility and proximality, Cuny, Dedecker, and Jan~\cite{CDJ17} first observed a Berry-Esseen bound of order $n^{-1/4} \sqrt{\log n}$ under a finite polynomial moment of order 3.
 A bound of order $n^{-1/2} \log n$ was recently established in~\cite{XGL21} when $A$ satisfies a finite exponential moment.
 Finally, an optimal rate of order $n^{-1/2}$ was achieved in~\cite{CDMP23} under a polynomial moment of order 4 in this setting of classical assumptions.